umarIft/BayesianAnalysis/README.md

   <img src="Images/trace01.png" width=75% height=25% title="trankplot and traceplot for model m7">
 </p>

 The counterfactual plot of the model is as follows.
 This shows that while the model has picked up the general trend of the data, it only loosely fits the data.
+One source code metric, LCOM3, seems not to be a good predictor of software bugs.
 Based on the model, we can say that the source code metrics can be used to identify the likelihood of bugs in a software.

 ```
 # counter factual plot
 xseq <- seq (from=min(dd$rfc)-0.15, to=max(dd$rfc)+0.15, length.out=50)